 Drawing upon the Christian example of our eight House Patrons, we commit to the enrichment of the whole person.
-Based firmly on Gospel values, we dedicate ourselves to the comprehensive Pastoral Care of students and staff.
+Based firmly on Gospel values, we dedicate ourselves to the comprehensive Pastoral Care of students and staff

-Your child will be allocated one of the eight Houses during their time at the College.
+Each student and staff member is allocated one of the eight Houses during their time at the College.
 This House is not only for this child but for all children within your family that attend St Peter’s College.
 It is essentially your Family’s House, and your primary link with all aspects of your children’s College life.

 Why A House System?